laizhenhai88/laputa/README.md

 # laputa
-laputa is a node spider manager webserver, use koa2
+laputa is a node spider webserver, use koa2

 # start webserver
     #npm start